-Despite Dan and Ellie’s blossoming friendship, their tryst still seems like two ships passing in the night.
+Despite Dan and Ellie’s blossoming friendship, their tryst still feels like two ships passing in the night.
 Ellie’s only in town for a hot minute, and Dan is just taking a break from his regular, messy life.
 I think it’s fair to say that they wouldn’t have hit the sheets if the sheets weren’t right there to hit.

 If you go on a road trip with your significant other, there could be some mutual expectation of hay-rolling.
 Even if you’re just with friends, you might still daydream about random hookups in dive bars or beetle-filled pools.
 Either way, Dan and Ellie’s sexy spontaneity is enviable.

 The next time you watch Halloween III, try to view it through this “road trip” lens.
 All of the elements are there.
 As tight and unique as the film’s scares are, that’s what keeps me coming back.